Terms of service

 All support requests go through our support ticketing system where they are tracked and triaged by a very polite and smart human being into one of the following categories:

-Your request pertains to the normal usage of your website, is small in nature (typically less than 3 hours of work), and falls within the reasonable use of our support services.
+Your request pertains to the normal usage of your website, is clear and small in nature (typically less than 3 hours of work), and falls within the reasonable use of our support services.
+We will provide you with an estimate of the time required and seek your approval on that before proceeding.

-Here is a list of small job examples we can take on as part of support:
+Here is a list of examples we can take on as part of technical support:

 > Help you log in to your website.